necabotheking/generative-ai-playlist-maker/README.md

 To run the application locally, ensure you have the following:

-OPENAI_API_KEY: API key for ChatGPT integration.
+OPENAI_API_KEY: API key for OpenAI integration.
-SPOTIFY_CLIENT: Spotify client ID for authentication.
+SPOTIFY_CLIENT: Spotify Client ID for authentication.
-SPOTIFY_SECRET: Spotify secret key for authentication.
+SPOTIFY_SECRET: Spotify Secret key for authentication.

 1. Sign up for the Spotify Web API and OpenAI to receive api keys
 2. Create a `.env` file and insert the api keys above